codenside/blog/_posts/mathematics/2018-04-08-write-mathematical-formulas-in-markdown.md

 thumbnail: https://user-images.githubusercontent.com/37883010/38459483-89e80936-3aed-11e8-8228-fe2f9178bb90.png
 ---

 Hello guys, welcome back.
-In this article I am going to cover, how to write **Write Mathematical Formulas** in your markdown.
+In this article I am going to cover, how to **Write Mathematical Formulas** in your markdown.

 In this article I am using `LaTex` parser, following is what [Wikipedia](https://en.wikipedia.org) says about `LaTex`: